danrfletcher/agile-obsidian/README.md

     -   Ensure consistent formatting for all metadata.
     -   Double-click on an inserted template wrapper to edit its parameters via a pre-populated modal (e.g., update an Initiative title).
     -   Easily remove inserted templates via right-click context menu for quick iteration without disrupting your editing flow.
+    -   Leverage the templating engine and params editor for seamless parameter editing, schema modals, and JSON workflows with type-safe integration.

 -   **When to use this feature:**
     -   Use this whenever you are creating a new piece of work that fits an Agile concept.
 Instead of typing out a title manually, use a template to get the correct formatting and icon automatically.
 Double-click to edit existing templates, and use right-click removal for rapid prototyping or corrections.